Symbols of Islam: Khatim

 Seal of the Prophets (Khatim) a title used in the Qur'an and by Muslims to designate Muhammad as the last of the prophets sent by God.

 Shahadah

 La ilaha illallah, Muhammadun rasulullah (English translation: "There is no god but Allah and Muhammad is Allah’s messenger").

-White background with Shahadah written in Islamic calligraphy is currently used as the present-day flag of Afghanistan.
+White background with Shahadah written in Islamic calligraphy is currently used as the present-day flag of Afghanistan and its ruling Taliban organisation.

 Shahadah is one of the Five Pillars of Islam and part of the Adhan.
 It reads: "I bear witness that none deserves worship except God, and I bear witness that Muhammad is the messenger of God."

 Religious flags with inscriptions were in use in the medieval period, as shown in miniatures by 13th-century illustrator Yahya ibn Mahmud al-Wasiti.
 14th-century illustrations of the History of the Tatars by Hayton of Corycus (1243) shows both Mongols and Seljuqs using a variety of war ensigns.